 STRAWBERRY HILL HOUSE CAFE

 Strawberry Hill House has a cafe, of course it does!
 Fine cakes and light lunches are on offer.
 You can either eat inside or outside overlooking the gardens.
 I was lucky enough on my visit to sit outside and enjoy my Strawberry Hill House Afternoon Tea.
+For inspiration for other cultural watering holes check out my London Museum Cafés post.

 STRAWBERRY HILL HOUSE GARDENS